iamabdulrazak-zz/Data-Analysis/README.md

 # Data Analysis in Practice
-Small Example of data analysis librarys (Pandas &amp; Matplotlib)
+Small Example of data analysis in practice with python librarys (Pandas &amp; Matplotlib)

 Python version: 3.8.0